Ghanaian Cocoa Farmers advised to patronize Comprehensive Cocoa Management System

-Vincent Awotwe-Pratt, Country Manager of (Cocoa and Forest Initiative of the World Cocoa Foundation, has called on farmers to patronise the Comprehensive Cocoa Management Systems (CCMS) initiated by COCOBOD.
+Mr Vincent Awotwe-Pratt, Country Manager of Cocoa and Forest Initiative of the World Cocoa Foundation, has called on farmers to patronise the Comprehensive Cocoa Management Systems (CCMS) initiated by COCOBOD.

 It is aimed at digitalizing and improving transparency and enhancing effective cocoa traceability in the cocoa sector.